jiayong1008/web3-joker/README.md

     - Smart contract would earn 0.05 JOT.
 (2.5% interest)
 10. Players are allowed to burn their JOT anytime to withdraw their Eth.
     - 1 JOT = 1 Eth
-    - Players need to be fully aware os the possibility of impermanent loss.
+    - Players need to be fully aware of the possibility of impermanent loss.

 ## Technical Requirements ⚙️
 - We will need a smart contract written in Solidity to program the logics of the casino.